What matters operationally

 Practical route-planning checklist

-• Permit-only or timed bays → Obtain the correct permit/dispensation and display it; pre-identify the nearest legal fallback bay.
+- Permit-only or timed bays → Obtain the correct permit or dispensation and identify the nearest legal fallback space in advance.

-• Managed building access → Book the loading bay and lift; share vehicle registration and ETA so security can clear you on arrival.
+- Managed building access → Book the loading bay and lift and share vehicle details early so arrival matches the access window.

-• Short loading windows → Pre-stage items at the doorway and assign one person to remain with the vehicle to avoid forced moves.
+- Short loading windows → Pre-stage items at the doorway and keep access admin complete before the vehicle arrives.

-• Unpredictable routes (works/events) → Set primary and alternate approaches and monitor live updates for closures or diversions.
+- Unpredictable routes → Set primary and alternate approaches and keep an eye on works or local closures before departure.

-• Long kerb-to-door carry → Reserve the closest legal spot and use trolleys/straps to reduce trips and maintain steady unloading.
+- Long kerb-to-door carry → Reserve the closest legal stopping point and use trolleys or straps to reduce repeated trips.

 Apply neighbourhood context